Kim Ok-soon

 Kim Ok-soon (born 2 February 1949) is a former North Korean speed skater.
 She represented her nation between 1968 and 1972 at international competitions.

-Kim Ok-soon participated at the World Allround Speed Skating Championships for Women in 1968, finishing 25th overall.
-In April 1970 she started in three events at the 1970 Winter Universiade, with her best result in the 1000m finishing 4th.
+Kim Ok-soon competed at the World Allround Speed Skating Championships for Women in 1968, finishing 25th overall.
+In April 1970 she started in three events at the 1970 Winter Universiade, with her best result being a fourth-place finish in the 1000m.
 She competed in the women's 3000 metres at the 1972 Winter Olympics.